Miss International Guadeloupe

-Miss Univers Guadeloupe (formerly known Miss Guadeloupe International) is a national beauty pageant responsible for selecting Guadeloupe's representatives to international pageants.
+Miss Guadeloupe International is a national beauty pageant responsible for selecting Guadeloupe's representatives to international pageants.
 This pageant is not related to Miss Guadeloupe where the winner traditionally competes at Miss France contest.

 History

 1977–1985

 Miss Guadeloupe pageant has been known since 1977 when the island competed at the Miss Universe pageant.
 Since 1984, the island has joined Miss France contest as overseas department of the country.
 In 1985, it boycotted the Miss Universe pageant because of the pageant not allowing the island to compete in a national competition as a region.

 2003–2023

 Since 2003 Guadeloupe allows winners to compete at the Miss World contest.
 The "Miss International Guadeloupe" contest sends its winner to the Miss World.
 While runners-up competed at the Miss International and Miss Earth pageants.